Humana (NYSE:HUM) Now Covered by Analysts at Cantor Fitzgerald

 Insider Activity at Humana

 In related news, insider Joseph C. Ventura sold 2,048 shares of the stock in a transaction on Monday, February 27th.
 The stock was sold at an average price of $507.97, for a total value of $1,040,322.56.
 Following the completion of the sale, the insider now directly owns 4,256 shares of the company’s stock, valued at approximately $2,161,920.32.
 The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this link.
-In related news, CEO Bruce D. Broussard sold 17,575 shares of the stock in a transaction on Monday, February 27th.
-The stock was sold at an average price of $505.85, for a total value of $8,890,313.75.
-Following the completion of the sale, the chief executive officer now directly owns 70,040 shares of the company’s stock, valued at approximately $35,429,734.
+In related news, insider Joseph C. Ventura sold 2,048 shares of the stock in a transaction on Monday, February 27th.
+The stock was sold at an average price of $507.97, for a total value of $1,040,322.56.
+Following the completion of the sale, the insider now directly owns 4,256 shares of the company’s stock, valued at approximately $2,161,920.32.
 The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this link.
-Also, insider Joseph C. Ventura sold 2,048 shares of the stock in a transaction on Monday, February 27th.
-The shares were sold at an average price of $507.97, for a total value of $1,040,322.56.
-Following the completion of the sale, the insider now directly owns 4,256 shares of the company’s stock, valued at $2,161,920.32.
+Also, CEO Bruce D. Broussard sold 17,575 shares of the stock in a transaction on Monday, February 27th.
+The shares were sold at an average price of $505.85, for a total value of $8,890,313.75.
+Following the completion of the sale, the chief executive officer now directly owns 70,040 shares of the company’s stock, valued at $35,429,734.
 The disclosure for this sale can be found here.
 0.32% of the stock is currently owned by insiders.

-A number of institutional investors have recently bought and sold shares of the business.
-Atlas Brown Inc. grew its stake in Humana by 0.3% in the 1st quarter.
-Atlas Brown Inc. now owns 8,106 shares of the insurance provider’s stock valued at $3,935,000 after purchasing an additional 25 shares during the period.
-Wesbanco Bank Inc. grew its stake in Humana by 2.2% in the 1st quarter.
-Wesbanco Bank Inc. now owns 1,090 shares of the insurance provider’s stock valued at $529,000 after purchasing an additional 23 shares during the period.
-BNC Wealth Management LLC grew its stake in Humana by 4.5% in the 1st quarter.
-BNC Wealth Management LLC now owns 1,975 shares of the insurance provider’s stock valued at $959,000 after purchasing an additional 85 shares during the period.
-Whittier Trust Co. grew its stake in Humana by 417.1% in the 1st quarter.
-Whittier Trust Co. now owns 755 shares of the insurance provider’s stock valued at $367,000 after purchasing an additional 609 shares during the period.
-Finally, Baldwin Brothers LLC MA grew its stake in Humana by 3.1% in the 1st quarter.
-Baldwin Brothers LLC MA now owns 41,074 shares of the insurance provider’s stock valued at $19,940,000 after purchasing an additional 1,237 shares during the period.
-Institutional investors own 93.38% of the company’s stock.
+A number of institutional investors and hedge funds have recently bought and sold shares of the stock.
+Norges Bank bought a new position in Humana in the 4th quarter valued at $690,516,000.
+Starboard Value LP bought a new position in Humana in the 1st quarter valued at $421,332,000.
+Price T Rowe Associates Inc. MD grew its stake in Humana by 12.2% in the 4th quarter.
+Price T Rowe Associates Inc. MD now owns 7,623,130 shares of the insurance provider’s stock valued at $3,904,491,000 after purchasing an additional 831,057 shares during the period.
+Bank of New York Mellon Corp grew its stake in Humana by 63.1% in the 3rd quarter.
+Bank of New York Mellon Corp now owns 1,692,255 shares of the insurance provider’s stock valued at $821,065,000 after purchasing an additional 654,681 shares during the period.
+Finally, Proficio Capital Partners LLC grew its stake in Humana by 47,069.4% in the 1st quarter.
+Proficio Capital Partners LLC now owns 512,731 shares of the insurance provider’s stock valued at $517,000 after purchasing an additional 511,644 shares during the period.
+93.38% of the stock is owned by hedge funds and other institutional investors.

 Humana Company Profile